pfunks/TCTest/test_faq.md

 ## Can I sell goods and services on Steemit?

-You cannot sell items directly on Steemit.com, but you can list them on the third-party website https://www.peerhub.com/.
-You can accept payment in Steem Dollars or STEEM, and have the option to advertise your items through Steemit blog posts.
+You cannot sell items directly on Steemit.com, but you can list them on the third-party website <a href="https://www.peerhub.com">PeerHub.com</a>.
+Through PeerHub, you can accept payment in Steem Dollars or STEEM, and you have the option to advertise your items through Steemit blog posts.

 ## What is Powering Down and Powering Up?